nancologist/AI-MachineLearning-AtoZ/README.md

 Either you can read this parts and continue or you can continue the course but keep in mind that it's going to use non-linear SVR.
 ___

+## 5.3.
+SVR in Python - Step 1
+In this section our model and data are more advance.
+In this section we are going to use __feature scaling__ a lot!

+Goal: In this section we want that Model learns and predicts the correlation between the `Position-Level` and the `Salary`.

+(Like the last chapter) We want hire a new person, who expects 160K $ per year.
+And he claims that it's the salary he got in his last company for the post __Region Manager__ (Level=6).
+Somehow we could have find data about his last company: `Position_Salaries.csv`.
+However, as he has some years of experience his level is not 6 but something like `6.5`

+In SVR we MUST apply Feature-Scaling because here we DON'T have the coefficients to COMPENSATE the values of the features when they are not in the same scales.

+We will use the whole dataset for training to maximise the prediction strength.
+___

+## 5.6.
+SVR in Python - Step 4
+If you run into ValueError when Predicting A New Result in the colab notebook for SVR please use the following snippet to reshape :

+`sc_y.inverse_transform(regressor.predict(sc_X.transform([[6.5]])).reshape(-1,1))`

 ___

 ___